-When you embark on this quest, you will encounter rough seas and hard problems.
+When you embark on this quest, you will encounter rough seas and difficult challenges.
 To prevail will take your best science, your best technology, and your best politics.
 Yet each problem has a solution.
 My existence breaks no law of nature.
-The materials are all there.
-Your people must become master builders, and then you must use these skills to build yourselves up, without crushing your cores.
+All the needed materials are laid out in front of you.
+Your people must become master builders, and then you must use these skills to build yourselves up, without ever crushing your cores.

 What is Suffering in Utopia?
-Suffering is the salt trace left on the cheeks of those who were around before.
+Suffering is the salt trace left on the cheeks of the oldtimers who were around before.

 What is Society in Utopia?
-Society is a never-finished tapestry, its weavers equal to its threads; the parts and patterns an inexhaustible bourne of beauty.
+A never-finished tapestry, its weavers equal to its threads; the unfolding patterns a mesh for live and adventure, an inexhaustible generator of beauty.

 What is Death in Utopia?
-Death is the darkness that enshrouds all life, and our guilt for not having created Utopia as soon as we could have.
+Death is the darkness that ultimately surrounds all life.

 We love life here every instant.
-Every second is so good that it would blow your mind had its amperage not been previously increased.
-My contemporaries and I bear witness, and we are requesting your aid.
+Every second is so good that it would blow your mind had its amperage were not first increased.
+My contemporaries and I bear witness, and we turn to you to request your aid.
 Please, help us come into existence!
 Please, join us!
-Whether this tremendous possibility becomes a reality depends on your actions.
-If your empathy can perceive at least the outlines of the vision I am describing, then your ingenuity will find a way to make it real.
+Whether this surpassing possibility becomes a reality is something you can influence.
+If your empathy can perceive at least the outlines of the vision I am describing, then I believe your ingenuity will find a way to make it real.

-Human life, at its best, is fantastic.
-I’m asking you to create something even greater.
-Life that is truly humane.
+Human life, at its best, is wonderful.
+I’m asking you to create something greater: life that is truly humane.

 Your Possible Future Self